sjvdm/sandpit/README.md

 # Sandpit

-This is a containerized sandpit application that contains the necessary basic services for data dev.
+This is a containerized sandpit application that contains the necessary basic services for AI and data dev.

 ## Prerequisites and install